Davis1776/2020-03-Javascript-Challenge/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Background